krawaller/ria2015/git.md

 <img class="toprightimg" src="http://cdn.flaticon.com/png/256/25231.png"/>

 Throughout this course we'll use <strong>Git</strong> for version control, and <strong>Github</strong> as a platform for both collaboration and publication.
 LNU has a [good primer](https://coursepress.lnu.se/info/manual/kom-igang-med-github/) on Git, in Swedish.
+Also check out [this excellent interactive 15-minute tutorial](https://try.github.io/).

 For those of you who don't speak Swedish, here is a quick primer on the usage in the RIA course: